 In many situations, covert concealment of any select fire weapon is an operators’ (and civilians’) trump card and for business persons or VIPs in a high threat area or

 industry, employing a low-key protection specialist may be the best option for this.
-Usually these contractors dress in a manner similar to that of their client in order not to get made as an outsider in the group they are protecting, but there is also the issue of arming these guards discretely without tell tale bulges or awkward equipment.
-Likewise, an otherwise unseen submachine gun capable of ripping out fifteen shots in a second without reaching for a weapon gives everybody piece of mind and this also went for covert operations in an urban environment, where having an instantly deployable weapon when none is readily visible can save lives and catch bad guys by surprise.
+Usually, these contractors dress in a manner similar to that of their client in order not to get made as an outsider in the group they are protecting, but there is also the issue of arming these guards discretely without telltale bulges or awkward equipment.
+Likewise, an otherwise unseen submachine gun capable of ripping out fifteen shots in a second without reaching for a weapon gives everybody peace of mind and this also went for covert operations in an urban environment, where having an instantly deployable weapon when none is readily visible can save lives and catch bad guys by surprise.

 For these types of scenarios, the crafty engineers at Heckler and Koch came up with a special briefcase in the late 1970s.
 So special in fact that it’s designated, the Operational Briefcase.

 Build to resemble a briefcase, HK fabricated a solid polymer and aluminum box with a thin plastic lid.
 Roughly 20x15x5-inches, it was the same general envelope as a technician’s toolbox or a businessperson’s briefcase.
 The fist that fits inside the glove of the briefcase is the HK MP5K submachine gun held in place by a STANAG claw mount.
 The ‘K’ is the shorty version of the classic MP5, weighs just 4.4-pounds, and is 12.8-inches long overall with a 4.5-inch barrel.
 It is much zippier than the standard MPs and has a cyclic rate of 900rpm.
 This meant it could drain a 15 or 30-round magazine in either one or two seconds respectively.